codehoover/Summit/README.md

 - Development server should be running at http://localhost:3000

-ps. might need to refresh on first load if cards aren't populated

 This is exemplifying my ability to consume an API and transform the data into someting readable.

-Overall I had a great time tackling this challenge.